Narayana108/awesome-privacy/README.md

 ## Email
 >Email is not secure !
 Avoid email if possible.
 If it cant be avoided use
->OpenPGP to encrypt your email, but even OpenPGP is still vulnarable to some hacks.
+>OpenPGP to encrypt your emails, but even OpenPGP is still vulnarable to some hacks.
 >The follow can also help prevent some hacks:
 >1.
 Be careful with attachments
 >2.
 Disable HTML